bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-Variables are symbolic names for values in your code.
-The names of variables are called identifiers and they conform to certain rules.
+<p>Variables are symbolic names for values in your code.
+The names of
+variables are called identifiers and they conform to certain rules.</p>

-For example, an identifier can start and contain only letters, numbers, underscores or dollar signs.
+<p>For example, an identifier can start and contain only letters, numbers,
+underscores or dollar signs.
 An identifier cannot start with a number.
-Identifiers are always case-sensitive and, finally, identifiers cannot match any of JavaScript reserved words and what they are we will see on the next slide.
+Identifiers are always case-sensitive and, finally, identifiers cannot match any of JavaScript reserved words and what they are we will see on the next slide.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 21 reserved words (16) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">